unixpickle/anarch/README.md

 # TODO

+As I work on Alux, I find new things that I need to do in anarch.
+Here's my immediate TODO list:

+ * `AllocPhys()` and `FreePhys()` on Domain for cross-domain fallback
+ * A way to re-reserve a chunk of memory with a different page size
+ * A way to unmap reserved memory but keep it reserved

 I have implemented the following features for x86-64.
 This pretty much sums up every API that anarch will provide:

  * Physical and virtual memory management